Clinical-Genomics/Janus/CONTRIBUTING.md

 The attributes `case_id` and  `sample_id` are used to identify the case and samples for which to retrieve files for.

-With this information in mind, take a look at the `CONTRIBUTING.md`.
 Within that file the steps are listed to implement parsing of a new workflows with Janus.